2020PB/police-brutality/reports/Oregon.md

 ### Journalist arrested without cause | July 26th

-An independent photojournalist was arrested after a protestor threw a firework at an officer.
+An independent photojournalist was arrested after a protester threw a firework at an officer.
 The journalist was charged with "assault of an officer;" these charges were later dropped.
 The journalist may have accidentally kicked the firework, but it appears to be incidental as the firework landed in his path.

 tags: journalist, arrest